 - 3 tablespoons of organic honey

-- 1 teaspoon of Cajun Seasoning
+- 1 tablespoon of Cajun Seasoning or more

 - 1 teaspoon of kosher salt